Frank Heller: Personal life

 Heller received a PhD in English literature at the age of 23 from the University of Lund.
 He accumulated a lot of debt which he attempted to cover with forged checks.
 He was forced to flee Sweden in 1912 due to this role in bank fraud.
 Living abroad, he began writing novels to make a living, producing forty-three novels, short stories and travelogues before he died in 1947 in a bicycle accident.
 Heller was the uncle of the actor Håkan Serner.

-Reception
+Works and their reception

 In the early decades of the 20th century, Heller was "one of Sweden’s most widely read and translated authors," translated most often into German, Finnish, English and Russian.
+The Russian poet Osip Mandelshtam, for instance, translated his novel The Thousand and Second Night.
+His plots frequently involved high-stakes financial swindles, international diplomacy, and the glamorous underworld of Monte Carlo (which he knew from personal experience).

+Heller was a literary sensation in the 1920s because his sophisticated, lighthearted thrillers perfectly captured the escapist spirit of the "Roaring Twenties".
+His inticately plotted stories had a witty, intellectual edge that other pulp thrillers mostly lacked.
+Heller's subsequent neglect was largely due to a massive shift in cultural tastes after the 1929 stock market crash, which made his "champagne-and-casino" style feel out of touch with the grim realities of the Great Depression and World War II.

+Frank Heller Prize

-In 1981, The Swedish newspaper Kvällsposten founded the Frank Heller Prize awarded to an author who produced a significant work in the spirit of Frank Heller that reflects his excitement, humor and sense of language.
+In 1981, the Swedish newspaper Kvällsposten founded the Frank Heller Prize awarded to an author who produced a significant work in the spirit of Frank Heller that reflects his excitement, humor and sense of language.